How soon an MOT test can be done before the current one expires is one of the most common questions we are asked.

 You can now check this online, anytime.
 Road tax information for the vehicle can be found here too.

 See www.vehicleenquiry.service.gov.uk.
-If you call us to check the date, we will only use the same information that you can find on that link.
+If you call us to check the date, we will only use this link to look it up!

 * Replacement certificates